What your teen needs to know before moving out of home

 How to budget

 Is the phrase ‘money doesn’t grow on trees’ thrown around a lot in your house?
-How to budget is probably one of the most important things to know before moving out of home.
+Learning how to budget effectively is probably one of the most important moving out tips.

 For the first time, your teen may need to consider utilities bills, the cost of food, transport, internet and general house maintenance.
 This, on top of costs associated with their studies and social life, can all add up quickly.
 It’s vital your child is prepared for these expenses and can budget for them according to their income streams – whether this is a casual job, government allowance, scholarship/s, financial assistance from you, or a combination of several.